azure-experience/az-arm-advance-templates/README.md

 ```
 --

-Now after the **az keyvault** is created with **stored secret credentials**, its now time to build the parameter file to help **inject this very credentials** during the VM creation stage
+Now after the **az keyvault** is created with **stored secret credentials**, its now time to build the parameter file to help **inject this very credentials** during the VM creation stage.

-Lets navigate to the parameter file: _azuredeploy.parameters.json_, and observe this parameter section, where the **keyvault reference** is completed
+Lets navigate to the parameter file: _azuredeploy.parameters.json_, and observe this parameter section, where the **keyvault reference** is completed.

 ```
 /* parameter definition */